Paratroopers leave BTR-40

 On the way to the first armored personnel carrier

-Before the start of World War II, the Soviet Union did not have its own armored personnel carrier, but there were a huge number of armored vehicles with both cannon and machine gun weapons.
-The combat experience quickly enough demonstrated that the troops are in dire need of a specialized vehicle that could be used as part of mechanized and tank units for transporting infantry.
-During the war years, they tried to somehow solve this problem by using Komsomolets armored artillery tractors for unusual purposes, the number of which in the troops was melting like ice on a sunny spring day, trophy equipment, as well as Lend-Lease supplies.
+Before the outbreak of World War II, the Soviet Union did not have its own armored personnel carrier, but there were a huge number of armored vehicles with both cannon and machine gun armament.
+The experience of hostilities quickly demonstrated that the troops are in dire need of a specialized vehicle that could be used as part of mechanized and tank units for the transport of infantry.
+During the war years, they tried to somehow solve this problem by using armored artillery tractors "Komsomolets" for unusual purposes, the number of which in the troops melted like ice on a sunny spring day, captured equipment, as well as lend-lease supplies.
 In particular, the Soviet Union received more than three thousand American light armored personnel carriers M3A1 Scout under Lend-Lease, but this amount was clearly not enough.

 At the same time, attempts were made in the country to create their own armored personnel carrier.
 For example, based on the all-wheel drive armored car BA-64.
 Option armored personnel carrier BA-64E was released in a small series.
 The tower was dismantled from the cars, the roof was also missing, and a door was located in the rear of the case.
 Such an armored car could carry up to 6 people, of which only 4 paratroopers.
 But to create a full-fledged armored personnel carrier based on the chassis of a passenger SUV was simply impossible, so the car was rated very low and it wasn’t mass built.
 In addition, in the 1944 year in the USSR, they tried to create their own analogue of the German half-track armored personnel carrier Ganomag и American M3.
-Experienced B-3 half-track armored personnel carrier based on parts tank The T-70 and the ZIS-5 truck was developed by the designers of the ZIS plant in 1944, but the tests of this machine did not impress the military, who noted insufficient thrust-weight ratio and the associated low speed and reliability of the new machine.
+The experienced B-3 half-track armored personnel carrier based on the details of the T-70 tank and the ZIS-5 truck was developed by the designers of the ZIS plant in the 1944 year, but the tests of this vehicle did not impress the military, who noted insufficient gearing and the low speed and reliability of the new machine.